Wolfgres/case-study-pgedge-spock/financial_app/README.md

   -d, --duration int       Test duration in seconds -g, --goroutines int     Number of concurrent goroutines -h, --help               help for financial_app
-  -m, --max-conns int      Maximum number of connections in the pool -o, --operation int      Choose a stress test transactions: INSERT=1, SELECT=2, UPDATE=3 -t, --transactions int   Number of transactions.
+  -c, --max-conns int      Maximum number of connections in the pool -m, --miliseconds int    Milliseconds that a transaction takes to execute -o, --operation int      Choose a stress test transactions: INSERT=1, SELECT=2, UPDATE=3 -t, --transactions int   Number of transactions.
 Must be a number that are multiples of goroutine
 ```